randdusing/cordova-plugin-bluetoothle/readme.md

 * retrieveConnected - Failed to retrieve connected devices (Is the device iOS?)
 * connect - Connection attempt failed (Is the device address correct?)
 * reconnect - Reconnection attempt failed (Was the device ever connected?)
-* discover - Failed to discover device (Is the device already discovered or discovering?
-Is the device Android?)
+* discover - Failed to discover device (Is the device already discovered or discovering?)
 * services - Failed to discover services (Is the device iOS?)
 * characteristics - Failed to discover characteristics (Is the device iOS?)
 * descriptors - Failed to discover descriptors (Is the device iOS?)